ardeleanmarcel/xpensemngr/database/README.md

 ## Creating Migrations

-- Use command `npm run make:migration <your_snake_case_name>`
+- Use command `npm run create:migration <your_snake_case_name>`

 ## Running Migrations

 If making changes to an AWS hosted environment (i.e. production), you will need to first configure the CLI by running `npm run aws:login`.
 Make sure the `xpm-admin` profile is set up by following the project-level readme.

-- Use command `npm run migrate:all` to run all migrations.
+- Use command `npm run migrate:local:all` to run all migrations.
-- Use command `npm run migrate:down` to reverse last migration.
+- Use command `npm run migrate:local:down` to reverse last migration.